DallanQ/race_for_the_galaxy/Manual.md

 #### Specific Reduce Cost

-> a light shade of brown cirlce with -1 inside
+> A light shade of brown cirlce with -1 inside

 -1 cost a place a non-military Rare elements production or windfall world ( a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown cirlce with a middle ring of color red and black, a center filled with white ).

 #### Reduce Cost To 0

-> a box with a large red X inside and a circle with =0 inside
+> A box with a large red X inside and a circle with =0 inside.
+There is also a small red circle with a yellow center and a diagonal slash in the upper right corner of the second circle.

 The player may discard this card from their tableau to reduce the cost of placing a non-military world ( a circle ) to 0.